Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 The list of stages is displayed with the following information:

 * Stage name - the title of the stage.
-* Environment - the number of environment the stage is associated to
+* Environment - the number of environments the stage is associated to.
-* Services - the number of services the stage is associated to
+* Services - the number of services the stage is associated to.
-* Assets - the number of asset having a service the stage is associated to
+* Assets - the number of asset that have a service the stage is associated to.
 * Description - the stage description.

 ### Creating a stage

-Only Central Admin role can create Stages.
+Only the Central Admin role can create Stages.

 1. Navigate to *Topology > Stages*.
 2. Click **+ Add new Stage**.